Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Giacomo Balla was born in Turin on July 18, 1871.
-In 1891 he studied briefly at the Accademia Albertina di Belle Arti and the Liceo Artistico in Turin and exhibited for the first time under the aegis of the Società Promotrice di Belle Arti in that city.
+In 1891 he studied briefly at the Accademia Albertina di Belle Arti and the Liceo Artistico in Turin and exhibited for the first time under the aegis of the Società Promotrice di Belle Arti in the same city.
 He studied at the University of Turin with Cesare Lombroso around 1892.
 In 1895 Balla moved to Rome, where he worked for several years as an illustrator, caricaturist, and portrait painter.
-In 1899 his work was included in the Venice Biennale and in the Esposizione Internazionale di Belle Arti at the galleries of the Società degli Amatori e Cultori di Belle Arti in Rome, where he exhibited regularly for the next ten years.
+In 1899 his work was included in the Venice Biennale and in the Esposizione Internazionale di Belle Arti at the galleries of the Società degli Amatori e Cultori di Belle Arti in Rome, where he exhibited regularly for the following ten years.